Is Remotasks Legit in 2026? An Honest Review (Pay, Reviews, Red Flags)

 Pay is per task and varies widely by project and region:

-- More complex or specialized projects: better, but less consistently available.
+• More complex or specialized projects pay better, but appear far less consistently.

 The mixed reputation